£10 at the door - free re-admission with programme.

 Fair visitors enjoy free access to Petworth House during the three day event.
-National Trust members and Petworth House ticket holders may visit the fair free of charge.
+National Trust members and Petworth House ticket holders may attend the antiques fair free of charge.

-For local information, including details of hotels, restaurants and things to do, please visit www.discoverpetworth.org
+For local information, including details of hotels, restaurants and things to do, please visit Discover Petworth.

-The fair will be held in a purpose built marquee in the grounds of Petworth House, overlooking the Upper Pond.
+The fair is held in a purpose built marquee in the grounds of Petworth House, overlooking the Upper Pond.
 Access for vehicles is from the A272 Tillington Road through the gate at New Lodges.

 |J H Bourdon-Smith Ltd||Fine quality 17th to 20th century silver|